PappasBrent/pappasbrent.github.io/_posts/2021-01-02-happy-new-year.md

 (particularly the chapters on lexing and parsing) will help me better understand SuperC and thus be able to debug it more effectively.
-Truthfully I am a little nervous, but I am very grateful that I have been the opportunity to contribute to a project like this 🙂
+Truthfully I am a little nervous, but I am very grateful that I have been given the opportunity to contribute to a project like this 🙂